 With the expert advice of Loo his client went through with the deal and they were not disappointed with the result.

 They ended up buying a property for just below $280k, which was just a really good deal.
-It’s very good steal.
-So it was a three bedroom house, typical three bedroom brick house around 25kms from Brisbane CBD.
+It’s a very good steal.
+So it was a three-bedroom house, a typical three-bedroom brick house around 25kms from Brisbane CBD.
 On about 600 square metre block.
-It’s a family friendly area, close to school, shops, parks, transport, like all the fundamentals are there.
+It’s a family-friendly area, close to school, shops, parks, transport, like all the fundamentals are there.
 And there was an opportunity because the house had two living spaces to convert one of the living spaces into a fourth bedroom.
-Which isn’t something that we did or they’re doing immediately, but they’re going to keep that on the back burner for the future when they decide to maybe increase the rent or the equity or to sell the property one day.
+This isn’t something that we did or they’re doing immediately, but they’re going to keep that on the back burner for the future when they decide to maybe increase the rent or the equity or to sell the property one day.
 So we purchased the property, we rented it out, the property rented for, from memory, I think $340 a week, which would have been positive cash flow from day one.
 The most important thing was that within about four months we were able to take out around about $40k equity for the client to use towards the next property. $40K isn’t going to completely buy you another property…

 Once you buy the first property most people find it difficult to buy the second or their third.
 Loo provides strategies on how you can reach that next step.

 So $40k was basically just purely by buying well, buying distressed.
 I think very rarely can you take 10-15% of the value of property out inequity just by buying and doing nothing, signing some paper and paying some money as a deposit.
 So anyway, we took this equity out and we went shopping for another property after that and we ended up with another property that was pretty much identical to that property in very similar numbers.
 We’re kind of in the throes of just waiting for the next lot of equity from that second property to come back.
 And from there we’re gonna sort of think about what’s next.
 Because you have to remember as an investor, that every time you take equity out and you spend it, it takes a hit on your cash flow.